CrocoFactory/sensei/docs/learn/user_guide/motivation.md

 ##### Reduced latency

-Client-side validation allows users to immediately see if they've made an error, improving the user experience by avoiding the delay that comes from sending a request to the server and waiting for a response.
+Client-side validation allows users to immediately see if they've made an error, improving the user experience by avoiding the delay that comes from sending a request to the server and waiting for the response.

 ##### API Rate Limits